odinuv/web/en/apv/articles/html/css.md

 {% include /en/apv/articles/html/style-15b.css %}
 {% endhighlight %}

-Notice the use of combined selector `form.tabularForm label` which selects all tables which are children of `form.tabularForm`.
+Notice the use of combined selector `form.tabularForm label` which selects all labels which are children of `form.tabularForm`.
 Using tables for non-tabular data is quite [controversial](http://phrogz.net/css/WhyTablesAreBadForLayout.html).
 Still, table layout mode may prove to be useful in many [scenarios](http://colintoh.com/blog/display-table-anti-hero).